advancingdragon/c0/README.md

 Installation
 ------------

-1. Tested with the following versions, other versions may work.
+1. Install the following

-- Eclipse Adoptium Java 17
+- Eclipse Adoptium JDK 17

 - Scala >= 2.12.18 (Coursier is recommended to install Scala)

-- IntelliJ IDEA Community Edition 2022.3.3
+- IntelliJ IDEA Ultimate or Community Edition 2022.3.3 with the Scala plugin

 2. Set up `gvc0`